the orbit team

 JORDAN NUNAN

-Dr Jordan Nunan is a Senior Lecturer in Criminal Justice Studies at the University of Northampton and a consultant ORBIT researcher and trainer.
+Dr Jordan Nunan is an Associate Professor in Criminal Justice Studies at the University of Northampton and a consultant ORBIT researcher and trainer.

 His PhD was examined by Professor Laurence Alison and funded by the Centre for Research and Evidence on Security Threats (CREST).
 His thesis developed an evidence-base for the elicitation of intelligence from Covert Human Intelligence Sources (CHIS).
 He has published numerous peer reviewed academic articles on topics including the elicitation of intelligence, CHIS, rapport building, effective questioning, and interviewing methods.
 He has presented his work at international conferences and continues to work with numerous law enforcement agencies on research projects and policy development.